National Velvet (film): Plot

-Mi cuts Velvet's hair before the race.

 Velvet Brown, a 12-year-old horse-crazy girl, lives with her family in Sewels, a village in Sussex, England.
-After winning a gelding in a raffle, she dreams of training him for the Grand National steeplechase.
+After winning a troublesome stallion in a raffle organized by its owner to get rid of him, she dreams of training him for the Grand National steeplechase.
 Penniless young drifter Mi Taylor, who discovered Mrs. Brown's name and address among his late father's effects, arrives at the Brown farm.
 Mrs. Brown is unwilling to allow Mi to trade on his father's good name and remains vague about their connection.
 Nevertheless, she convinces her husband to hire Mi as a store helper and allow him to live in a room in the barn.
+One night Mi intends to steal money from the Browns but feeling remorseful, cannot bring himself to do it and returns the money.
 It is eventually revealed that Mi's career as a steeplechase jockey ended in a collision that resulted in another jockey's death.
 The accident left Mi afraid to ride.

-Velvet names her horse "Pie" because his previous owner called the troublesome gelding a pirate.
+Velvet names her horse "Pie" because his previous owner called the troublesome stallion a pirate.
 Seeing Pie's potential, she pleads with Mi to train him for the Grand National.
-To cover the costs, Mrs. Brown gives Velvet the prize money she won for swimming the English Channel.
+To cover the costs, Mrs. Brown gives Velvet the prize money she won years ago for swimming the English Channel.
 Velvet and Mi train Pie and enter him into the race.

 Mi and Velvet travel to the Grand National.
 Mi hires a professional jockey, but Velvet senses he lacks faith in Pie and will lose.
 She dismisses the jockey, leaving them without a rider.
-That night, Mi overcomes his riding fear and intends to be Pie's jockey.
-He then discovers Velvet wearing the jockey silks and intending to ride.
+Unable to overcome his fear of riding, Mi realizes they have no jockey until he discovers Velvet wearing the jockey silks, determined to ride Pie herself.
 As the race unfolds, Velvet and Pie clear all hurdles.
-Exhausted, Velvet falls off her mount just after crossing the finish line first.
-Velvet and Pie are disqualified, violating the rule requiring the winning jockey not to dismount before reaching the enclosure.
+Exhausted, Velvet collapses after crossing the finish line first.
+When officials tend to her, they discover that the jockey is a girl, leading to Velvet and Pie's disqualification.

 When it is discovered that the jockey is a girl, Velvet becomes a media sensation and receives lucrative offers to travel to Hollywood and be filmed with Pie.
 To her father's disappointment, she declines all offers, claiming that Pie would not understand the scrutiny.
 She says that she entered the Grand National because Pie deserved a chance for greatness.
 Velvet chooses a normal life for herself and her horse.

 Sometime later, Mi takes his leave without bidding Velvet goodbye.
 She is heartbroken, but Mrs. Brown says it was time for him to resume his old life.
 She gives Velvet permission to tell Mi that his father coached Mrs. Brown to swim the English Channel.
 Astride Pie, Velvet catches Mi at the top of a hill, where she tells him about his father.